teoaldridge/fishpondsbristol.uk/README.md

 # fishpondsbristol.uk
 This is the first website I made independently, using HTML, CSS and Bootstrap.
 It serves my local park, community garden and a local community hall which hosts classes and other events.

+!!!
+I could not upload all the files on github because the files are too big.
+Therefore I only uploaded the files of the portal page.

-You can visit it here:
+You can visit the website here:
 ## https://www.fishpondsbristol.uk/

 The site is hosted on Infinity Free (a free hosting platform).